Vassh007/MSSE640_Assignment1_UnitTesting/README.md

 The table above provides clear evidence of both valid and invalid triangles.
 For instance, it lists four rows of valid triangles, with `3, 4, 5` being an example of a classic scalene triangle, while `2, 2, 2` represents an equilateral triangle.
 Additionally, it includes cases where two lengths of the triangle are equal, such as `2, 2, 3` or `3, 3, 4`, demonstrating isosceles triangles.
 In this context, the order of the sides does not affect the classification of the triangle.
 For example, `3, 3, 4` is an isosceles triangle, and rearranging the sides to `3, 4, 3` or `4, 3, 3` will still yield the same classification: isosceles.
    Moreover, the table educates the reader by illustrating why the final four rows contain invalid input.
 For instance, `1, 2, 3` and `2, 5, 10` do not satisfy the triangle inequality theorem, which states that the sum of the lengths of any two sides must be greater than the length of the third side.
 Additionally, `0, 5, 5` includes a zero-length side, and `-1, 4, 5` includes a negative length, both of which are examples of invalid cases.

 The expected behavior of the program is to recognize these inputs as not forming a valid triangle.
 When correctly implemented, the program should output an error message stating, "The Triangle is: Invalid."
 Thus, it must not classify any invalid triangle as a valid type unless it is definitively proven to be valid.
-I chose this test to ensure comprehensive coverage of all important scenarios, including every type of valid triangle and a variety of invalid conditions (boundary cases and erroneous inputs).
+We choose this test to ensure comprehensive coverage of all important scenarios, including every type of valid triangle and a variety of invalid conditions (boundary cases and erroneous inputs).

 ### Self-Assessment Test Evaluation (from Chapter 1 - The Art of Software Testing)